chandreatti/anti-debt/README.md

 <!--te-->

 ## 💻 About

+Anti-debt is a project to help people organize spending and avoid debts.

 ## 🛠 Tools

 The following tools were used in the construction of the project:

+* Power BI
+* Excel

 ## ⚙️ Features